Trigger warning – grief

 Not only did Richard join in a Laughter Yoga session – he felt that he had lost his laughter after losing his husband, he also took part in telephone laughter (10 minutes on the phone).
 He felt better and more positive.

-Tears are inevitable in the process of grieving, but doing laughter exercises helps us grow as people, bringing positive chemicals inside us, and helping us cope, being able to start to really live our lives.
+Tears are inevitable in the process of grieving, but doing laughter exercises helps us grow as people, brings positive chemicals inside us, helps us cope, and helps us start to live our lives.
 And be thankful for wonderful memories.

 CAN WE LAUGH AND THEN GO TO A FUNERAL?